lukmannulhakim357/Chronicles-of-Arda/README.md

 # Chronicles of Arda

-A top-down pixel-art RPG set across the history of Arda, built mobile-first with [Phaser 3](https://phaser.io) + [Vite](https://vite.dev).
+A top-down pixel art RPG set across the history of Arda, built mobile-first with [Phaser 3](https://phaser.io) + [Vite](https://vite.dev).

 **This build: the Elf origin campaign — “The Great Journey”** (vertical